 “Trenching” (digging) sewer repair was the only option for sewer repair once, but that’s not the case anymore.
 Thanks to modern technology, professional technicians have the sewer inspection camera.
 This camera, along with a suite of other plumbing equipment, makes it possible to fix damaged sewer lines without digging!

-How It Works
+How Pipe Camera Inspection Works

-Camera inspection is also applicable in a surprising number of homes and situations.
-After all, it’s easy to use!
-All we really need is a pipe or sewer opening wide enough to spool the camera equipment through.
-We can even make a temporary opening ourselves!
+Camera inspection is applicable to a surprising number of homes situations.
+It’s easy to use and all we need is a pipe or sewer opening wide enough to spool the camera equipment through.
+We can even make a temporary opening ourselves.

 If we find a clog caused by tree roots, we’ll usually use rooting machines or hydro-jetting cleaners to blast it away.
-We use a resin-based Cured-In-Place-Pipe (CIPP) substance to re-seal leaks and fractures.
-Larger pipe breaks may require pipe bursting technology.
-Whatever the problem is, camera inspection can help us positively identify it so we know how to proceed.
+To seal leaks and fractures, we use a resin-based Cured-In-Place-Pipe (CIPP).
+Larger pipe breaks may require pipe bursting technology – which is still much easier and less invasive than the alternative.
+Whatever the problem is, camera inspection can help us positively locate and identify it so we know how to proceed.

-Why It’s Effective
+Why It’s So Effective

 More complex than you thought?

 Contact a professional at Benjamin Franklin for your plumbing repair or installation needs.Contact Us 972-301-8387